kanidm/kanidm/book/src/integrations/ldap.md

 LDAP only supports password authentication.
 As LDAP is used heavily in POSIX environments the LDAP bind for any DN will use its configured posix password.

-As the POSIX password is not equivalent in strength to the primary credentials of Kanidm (which may be multi-factor authentication, MFA), the LDAP bind does not grant rights to elevated read permissions.
+As the POSIX password is not equivalent in strength to the primary credentials of Kanidm (which in most cases is multi-factor authentication), the LDAP bind does not grant rights to elevated read permissions.
 All binds have the permissions of "Anonymous" even if the anonymous account is locked.

 The exception is service accounts which can use api-tokens during an LDAP bind for elevated read